Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

-Now, in state’s second phase of its Strategy, Queensland announced further measures for small business, for tradies, for farmers, for first home buyers, for seniors, for cabbies, for the tourism industry, and for artists and musicians.
+Now, in the state’s second phase of its strategy, Queensland announced further measures for small business, tradies, farmers, first home buyers, seniors, cabbies, the tourism industry, and artists and musicians

-Supply chains support - For manufacturers and businesses having difficulties accessing supplies to continue to operate, employ and meet customer needs, we are identifying alternative suppliers of Queensland manufactured goods and services which are vital for businesses.
+Supply chains support - For manufacturers and businesses having difficulties accessing supplies to continue to operate, employ and meet customer needs, the Government is identifying alternative suppliers of Queensland manufactured goods and services which are vital for businesses

-A $500 million loan facility has been announced to enable businesses to retain staff and maintain their operations.
-These low interest loans will be up to $250,000 with an initial 12-month interest free period.
+A $500m loan facility has been announced to enable businesses to retain staff and maintain their operations.
+These low interest loans will be up to $250,000 with an initial 12-month interest free period

-The Government has announced a $50 million boost for South-East Queensland councils to build new and upgraded infrastructure which will create 750 jobs as part of Queensland’s continued economic recovery from COVID-19.
-The Government announced further funding as part of the second stage of her Government’s Unite and Recover for Queensland Jobs plan.
-As part of the $50 million Unite and Recover Community Stimulus Package, the State Government will work with Local Governments and the Local Government Association of Queensland to identify shovel ready projects to support more jobs as quickly as possible.
-This announcement builds on the $200 million COVID Works for Queensland program which allocated funding to all Queensland councils which was announced as part of stage one of the Unite and Recover for Queensland Jobs plan.
+The Government has announced a $50m boost for South-East Queensland councils to build new and upgraded infrastructure which will create 750 jobs as part of Queensland’s continued economic recovery from COVID-19.
+The Government announced further funding as part of the second stage of the Government’s Unite and Recover for Queensland Jobs plan.
+As part of the $50m Unite and Recover Community Stimulus Package, the State Government will work with Local Governments and the Local Government Association of Queensland to identify shovel ready projects to support more jobs as quickly as possible.
+This announcement builds on the $200m COVID Works for Queensland program, allocated funding to all Queensland councils which was announced as part of stage one of the Unite and Recover for Queensland Jobs plan

-The Government has announced an additional $23 million to support the state’s taxi and limousine operators as Queensland continues its COVID-19 recovery.
+The Government has announced an additional $23m to support the state’s taxi and limousine operators as Queensland continues its COVID-19 recovery.
 This includes support payments for operators and licence holders, as part of the second stage of her Unite and Recover for Queensland Jobs plan.
-The $23 million stimulus package includes:
+The $23m stimulus package includes:

 $1 billion Industry Support Package

-The $1 billion Industry Support Package will assist large businesses through this period to ensure they will be able to scale up and service the community when economic activity improves.
+The $1bn Industry Support Package will assist large businesses through this period to ensure they will be able to scale up and service the community when economic activity improves.
 The package will be focused to support businesses:

-to leverage current support measures and those available from other jurisdictions.
-More information to be released soon.
+To leverage current support measures and those available from other jurisdictions.

 Tourism and Hospitality

-The Palaszczuk Government will provide $5 million to 15 Queensland airports to secure new domestic flights to fast-track the tourism industry’s economic recovery.
+The Government will provide $5m to 15 Queensland airports to secure new domestic flights to fast-track the tourism industry’s economic recovery.

-The Queensland Government is funding a $3.66 million commercial fishing industry assistance package, including:
+The Queensland Government is funding a $3.66m commercial fishing industry assistance package, including:

-The Palaszczuk Government will invest $5.5M to use new technologies to improve biosecurity and food safety to help build the reputation as a trusted, quality supplier to global markets.
-The Government will encourage new trade relationships, by investing $5M to sponsor e-commerce platforms for Queensland products in overseas markets, creating new and improved channels to market for our producers.
-The package also includes $2M for diversification assistance – to build capability in agricultural businesses to explore potential tourism opportunities and promotional activities.
+The Government will invest $5.5m to use new technologies to improve biosecurity and food safety to help build the reputation as a trusted, quality supplier to global markets.
+The Government will encourage new trade relationships, by investing $5m to sponsor e-commerce platforms for Queensland products in overseas markets, creating new and improved channels to market for Queensland producers.
+The package also includes $2m for diversification assistance – to build capability in agricultural businesses to explore potential tourism opportunities and promotional activities.

 Energy and Resources

-The mining industry is looking for new minerals like vanadium which are in demand for technology like battery storage – and Queensland has huge potential to open up new reserves in its regions.
-The Government will commit $10M to promote exploration activity for new economy minerals for emerging technologies under the Collaborative Exploration Initiative.
+The mining industry is looking for new minerals such as vanadium which are in demand for technology such as battery storage, and Queensland has huge potential to open up new reserves in its regions.
+The Government will commit $10m to promote exploration activity for new economy minerals for emerging technologies under the Collaborative Exploration Initiative.
 The Government will invest $650,000 to develop small businesses in this sector across the state, including Gladstone and Rockhampton.